Skip to main contentSkip to search

 What this means

-An IPRC (Identification, Placement and Review Committee) formally decides whether your child is an "exceptional pupil" and what placement they get.
-You have a real lever here: on your written request, the principal must refer your child to an IPRC (O. Reg.
+An IPRC (Identification, Placement and Review Committee) decides if your child is an "exceptional pupil" and what placement they get.
+Request comes first.
+On your written request, the principal must refer your child to an IPRC (O. Reg.
 181/98, s.
-14(1)(b)), and within 15 days must acknowledge your request, give you the board's parents' guide, and tell you approximately when the committee will meet (s.
+14(1)(b)).
+Within 15 days, the principal must acknowledge your request, give you the board's parents' guide, and tell you about when the committee will meet (s.
 14(6)).
-If you disagree with an IPRC decision, you can appeal identification or placement to a Special Education Appeal Board within 30 days of the statement of decision — and beyond that, to the Ontario Special Education Tribunal.
+Decision comes next.
+If you disagree, the appeal deadline depends on what happens after the decision.
+It can be 30 days from the statement of decision, or 15 days after a follow-up meeting notice.
+Confirm the deadline right away.

 What to do next